top of page

 Another favorite for respiratory support is peppermint, which also contains the consitituent (1.8, cineole) that sometimes act negatively on the temperature receptors of children's lungs and cause slowed breathing.

 According to Robert Tisserand, peppermint can be diffused with care around 3-6 year olds and applied topically at a concentration of 0.5% (2 drops in 4 teaspoons carrier oil).
 In the comment section of the above post, he clarified that "with care" means about two drops in the diffuser.
+For eucalyptus, he recommends a 1% maximum dilution of eucalyptus globula or radiata (4 drops in 4 teaspoons carrier oil) for children ages three to six.

 You can find a children's chest rub recipe that follows these guidelines here.